thing-it/hull/README.md

 ## NPM package

 Since version 1.0.7 this library is not hosted on npmjs.com.
-You can still use [GitHub URL](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#github-urls) as a dependency to fetch the latest version, but keep in mind that the library has also been archived on GitHub and there are no plans to maintain it.
+You can still use [GitHub URL](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#github-urls) as a dependency to fetch the latest version, but keep in mind that the entire library is deprecated and there are no plans to maintain it.

 Publishing this library to the public NPM registry under a different name and encouraging other users using unmaintained package is not recommended.

 ## Development